mne-tools/mne-cpp/doc/gh-pages/pages/install/buildguide.md

 ## Get the source code

 Fork [MNE-CPP's main repository](https://github.com/mne-tools/mne-cpp) to your own GitHub account.
-For a detailed overview of how to fork a repository, we recommend checking out the [guide on the official GitHub website](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).
+For a detailed guide on how to fork a repository, we recommend checking out the [guide on the official GitHub website](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

 Clone the fork to your local machine: